 The Trinity River is without a doubt, Swingwater Flyfishing's most well known River.
 You could say its our bread and butter.
 It is Northern California’s diamond.
-It’s the number one option to encounter a Steelhead 365 days a year.
-It boasts the biggest encounter rate for wild and hatchery adult steelhead in the State.
+It is the number one option to encounter a Steelhead with a Spey rod twelve months a year.
+It boasts the largest encounter rate for fly caught, wild and hatchery adult steelhead in the State.
 It will also kick out King salmon up to 20lbs and Beautiful German Brown up to 15lbs to the dedicated Spey Angler.
 It runs appx 160 miles from Trinity Lake to Weitchpec, where it dumps into the mighty Klamath River.

-The Trinity will throw just about everything plus the kitchen sink at you.
-From the long hot days of wet wading for summer run Steelhead with floating lines and long leaders, to dredging the bottom with sink tips, wearing layers of wool and down jackets.
+The Trinity will throw just about everything plus the kitchen sink at the Spey Angler swinging flys.
+From long hot days of wet wading for summer Steelhead with Greased lines, to dredging the bottom with sink tips, wearing layers of wool and down jackets.
 The Trinity River Spey program is as diverse and rich as you will find anywhere.

-This feature rich river will test and reward greatly, the angler who thrives on swinging flys with the “outside the box” approach.
-Although there are many cookie cutter runs for the Spey enthusiast, the Trinity mostly consists of water that holds fish, where it could, potentially be overlooked.
+This feature rich river will test and reward greatly, the Spey angler who thrives on swinging flys with the “outside the box” approach.
+Although there are many cookie cutter "Spey" runs for the taking, the Trinity River consists of lots of "swingwater" that holds fish where it could typically be overlooked by most rivers standards.
 This is what makes this River so special!

-Swingwater has guiding experience on many of the great rivers in the Pacific Northwest and we can say that the Trinity River is definitely a top option.
-If you are looking for a very active and athletic day of hunting Steelhead, the Trinity River will be your best option.
+Swingwater Flyfishing has guided and swung flys on many of the great rivers in the Pacific Northwest.
+We believe the Trinity River is a top option for any Spey Angler.
+If you are looking for a active day of swinging flys for aggressive Steelhead, the Trinity River will be your best option.

 WHERE WE SWING FLYS ON THE TRINITY RIVER